svuillaume/demo_simulator/README.md

 ## 🚀 HOWTO Use the Demo

+On the Attacker VM, run K6.js and owasp_attack.sh

 > ⚠️ **IMPORTANT:** All tests must be run within your **own VPC lab environment**.

 ### 🔓 Remote Command Execution (RCE)